Reading list

 Powerful book which spoke to me like no other recently.

-The protagonist Harry Haller, an aging man, comes to see himself as a dual being with an animalistic, raw, untamed side (the Steppenwolf) and a highly sophisticated, cultures and intellectual one.
+The protagonist Harry Haller, an aging man, comes to see himself as a dual being with an animalistic, raw, untamed side (the Steppenwolf) and a highly sophisticated, cultured and intellectual one.
 He finds himself lonely and totally unfit for life in the nationalistic and bourgeois society which surrounds him.
 Although he despises that lifestyle in his mind, he has to admit to himself that he outwardly resembles his contemporaries in his own behavior.
 The very vivid inner conflict between his striving for ideals and the actual baseness of his life brings Haller on the verge of suicide.

 He then gets to know a woman, who (tries to) introduce him to a more accepting, joyful, humorous view on life.